 Easy to clean.
 Once the grill is cool, simply work the One-Touch Cleaning lever back and forth to shake ash into the ash catcher, and you can use left-over coals for next time.

 Excellent airflow and temperature control with lid vents, allowing you to adjust the heat up and down as needed.
 When done, just close the vents to kill the fire, and this will also stop remaining coals from continued burning so you can use them for your next cook.

-The thermometer is on the opposite side of the lid to the vents, so when doing indirect cooking, the thermometer is measuring the hot side over the coals, not what’s over the meat.
+- Thermometer on opposite side of the lid to the vents can lead to measuring the hot side over the coals, not what’s over the meat.
 (Use a good digital thermometer to overcome this.)

 Whatever your reason, you will not regret this purchase as it surely is one of the very best charcoal grills.
 We have a few more details in our Weber Original Kettle review, or to find more info with current pricing and delivery options, click here.

 All that stuff you hear about charcoal grills being tricky to light, maintain, control, clean up?
 Forget it!

 The Weber Performance charcoal grill is charcoal grilling at its easy-peasy best!
 There are so many built-in convenience features on this grill that I’m kind of surprised there isn’t a button that marinates and flips the meat for you too!

 Right out of the box, you can see this isn’t basic, but is a very feature filled modern charcoal grill.